xiaoyunyang/isomorphic-router-demo/README.md

 ## TODOs

-- [ ] Add `isomorphic-fetch` example to show app grabbing data from an api endpoint whilst in SPA mode.
+- [X] Add `isomorphic-fetch` example to show app grabbing data from an api endpoint whilst in SPA mode.
+- [ ] Add webpack HMR and React Hot Loader